Your digital persona matters more than ever before.

 Know what’s okay and what isn’t

 Look at Missguided, the fast fashion retailer.
 Its content is varied yet structured.
 Tutorials, back in stock, fun shit, #babes and love island are just a few categories and hashtags it has to its credit.
 The brand offers a crazy mix – user generated content, lifestyle posts, product promos, offers and more.
 A tie-up with Love Island spiked its sales by 40%.
 Talk about improving ROI on social media spends.
 Clearly, you can learn a lesson or two from Missguided.
 Likewise, Domino’s went all out flaunting its digital technology and establishing its dominance in creating better mobile experiences for its customers.
 Tweet-to-order got it a lot of attention and the introduction of ‘DOM The Pizza Bot’ made ordering so much easier for its patrons.
-The key is to know what works and what doesn’t.
+Above all, the key is to know what works and what doesn’t.

-The above are just a few basic pointers to consider while chalking out your social media marketing plan.
+To sum up, the above are just a few basic pointers to consider while chalking out your social media marketing plan.
 We will cover other pertinent parameters in detail in our series ‘how to create the perfect social marketing plan for 2020’.
 There are countless things to factor in while devising a social media plan.